Panel Policies - What You Need to Know

 Other Resources and Equipment

-Except for the tech equipment listed above, Anime Banzai generally doesn't provide any additional equipment for panelists.
-If we have it, however, we'll be happy to provide it where possible, so please ask ahead of time as noted above.
+Except for the tech equipment listed above, Anime Banzai does not provide any additional equipment for panelists.

 Panelists are expected to provide their own printed materials and other resources.